GESIS-Methods-Hub/guidelines-for-tutorials/README.md

 ````

 [^1]: That environment will be used for rendering the tutorial and for the interactive execution.

+[^renv]: But if you know how to do that, you are allowed to do that.

 [Quarto]: https://quarto.org/
 [`template.qmd`]: template.qmd